ArchipelagoMW/Archipelago/docs/world api.md

 ### Slot Data

-If a game client (including other clients, trackers, etc.) needs to know information about the generated seed, a preferred method of transferring the data is through the slot data.
+If a client or tracker needs to know information about the generated seed, a preferred method of transferring the data is through the slot data.
 This is filled with the `fill_slot_data` method of your world by returning a `dict` with `str` keys that can be serialized with json.
 However, in order to not waste resources, it should be limited to data that is absolutely necessary, be it for the